Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 #machine readable diplomacy#ai agents#prediction markets#geopolitics#us china#trump#xi jinping#semiconductors#ai infrastructure

-Machine-readable diplomacy is the transformation of geopolitical negotiation systems into structured, computable, and continuously evaluable probability environments.
+Machine-readable diplomacy is the transformation of geopolitical negotiation systems into structured, computable, continuously updating probability environments.

-Instead of diplomacy being interpreted through human narrative alone, it becomes:
+Instead of diplomacy being interpreted as narrative after the fact, it becomes:

-a system that AI agents can read, simulate, price, and act upon in real time.
+a real-time system that AI agents can parse, simulate, and reprice as global conditions evolve.

 Definition Layer

-Machine-readable diplomacy refers to a geopolitical system where:
+Machine-readable diplomacy refers to a geopolitical environment where:

-• policy decisions are represented as probabilistic states
+• policy decisions map to probabilistic state changes

-• AI agents continuously update belief distributions over events
+• AI agents continuously update global belief distributions

 In this system, diplomacy is no longer static communication.